topfunky/r-nfl-win-probability/README.md

 The chart displays the output of the model (black), the built-in nflfastR win probability model (blue), scoring events (lines at bottom), and other reference lines (50% probability, times of quarters, etc.).

+The nflfastR is more accurate because it also uses:

+- Expected points
+- Home field advantage
+- Other attributes

 ## Reference

 Data from: